 peek inside mens jewelry box showing clock, bracelet, and rings

 Oh, and about that clock in the corner?
-I thought it mimicked a temperature gage on humidors.
+I thought it mimicked a humidity gage on humidors.
 Coming across it while scavenging around in the garage, it is destined for a makeover too, but that's a story for another day!

 masculine desk with mens jewelry box, black and white photo of woman, antique law books, drink on the rocks